reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 There is no need to contort your code to avoid local mutation.
 In particular, [`Array.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) could also be used here for brevity, but there is nothing wrong with creating a local array and then pushing items into it during render.

 Even though it looks like we are mutating `items`, the key point to note is that this code only does so locally – the mutation isn't "remembered" when the component is rendered again.
 In other words, `items` only stays around as long as the component does.
-Because `items` is always recreated every time `<FriendList />` is rendered, the component will always returns the same result.
+Because `items` is always recreated every time `<FriendList />` is rendered, the component will always return the same result.

 On the other hand, if `items` was created outside of the component, it holds on to its previous values and remembers changes: